wso2/docs-ei/en/streaming-integrator/docs/examples/performing-real-time-etl-with-mysql.md

     INFO {io.siddhi.core.stream.output.sink.LogSink} - CountProductions_pol : LogStream : Event{timestamp=1564386180004, data=[320.0], isExpired=false}
     ```

 Note that the `CDC source` has replayed the last two messages.
-This indicates that the sweet productions count has been correctly restored.
+This indicates that the sweet production run count is correctly restored.